Home

 NOTE: make sure that you use the wallet-v2 branch of the relayer.

 NOTE 2: we test on Polygon, because it's cheap enough and it's a real environment with all the supported protocols - Sushiswap, Uniswap, Aave, and others.
-Ping #dev-wallet channel on Slack so we can send you some MATIC tokens.
+Ping #dev-wallet channel on Slack so we can send you some POL tokens.

 Running the relayer